 What Is the Difference Between NEFT, RTGS, and IMPS?

-When you are running a business or managing finances, understanding the nuances of electronic funds transfer systems like NEFT, RTGS, and IMPS can be crucial.
+When running a business or managing finances, it’s crucial to understand electronic funds transfer systems like NEFT, RTGS, and IMPS.

 The comparison mentioned in the table below will help you to understand the differences: